ayalavarti/Drawbridge/README.md

 * testCarpools - intended for testing interactions with the database; data will be inserted and deleted regularly
-* dummyDatabase - intended to provide a sample set of data to display to the front end
+* carpools - intended to provide a sample set of data to display to the front end
 * searchTester - intended for specific data sets on which path-finding algorithms will be tested